raiden-network/spec/smart_contracts.rst

 Cooperative Settle Proof
 ------------------------

 Data required by the smart contracts to allow the two channel participants to close and settle the channel instantly, in one transaction.
+It contains the cooperative settle message data and signatures from both participants on the cooperative settle message.
-Signature must be valid and is defined as:
+Signatures must be valid and is defined as:

 ::